 Implementing applications from multiple vendors introduces additional integration complexity compared with a single vendor strategy.
 The expected business benefits from selecting ‘best-of-breed applications’ need to be weighed against the additional integration effort.
 If the decision for a hybrid system approach goes ahead, the integration effort needs to be properly planned and budgeted for.
 Although this may seem obvious, it is often underestimated by the users involved in the initial purchase decision.

-- False assumption the ERP vendor will handle integration
+- False assumption that the Enterprise Application Software (EAS) vendor will handle integration

-Many organizations mistakenly assume that the ERP vendor will take care of application integration.
-While most ERP vendors offer APIs to get data in and out of their own ERP system, these APIs do not know what is at the other side.
+Many organizations mistakenly assume that their EAS vendor (vendor of ERP and other Line of Business systems) will take care of application integration.
+While most EAS vendors offer APIs to get data in and out of their own solution, these APIs do not know what is at the other side.
 The customer is responsible for integrating these other applications.

 - APIs offered by the vendor are too basic